 Park trucks in designated parking areas only.
 Do not obstruct traffic lanes or aisles.
 Lower forks to floor.
 Place control handle in full turn and raise handle to "up" position to apply brake.
 Turn key switch off and remove key.
-Unplug battery connector.
+Depress the battery disconnect button.
 Block drive wheel to prevent accidental roll.
 Turn key in to proper authority.